AI-Hypercomputer/gpu-recipes/training/a3ultra/llama-3.1-70b/nemo-pretraining-gke/README.md

       $REPO_ROOT/src/helm-charts/a3ultra/nemo-training
   ```

+To build the AotC-based image yourself, please use the script defined in `$REPO_ROOT/src/docker/nemo-aotc-24.07`

 ### Monitor the job

 To check the status of pods in the indexed job, run the following command from your client: